blaisebarrette/QR-Code-generator-ULP-for-Fusion-electronic/README.md

 ## important

 Important Note on URL Length:
 Generating a QR code from a long URL increases its complexity.
 Highly complex QR codes may become difficult to scan if printed too small.
-If your PCB design has limited space for the QR code, consider using a service like Bitly to shorten the URL before generating the QR code.
+If your PCB design has limited space for the QR code, consider using a service like bitly.com to shorten the URL before generating the QR code.
 This reduces the code’s complexity, making it easier to scan when printed.

 Example: